Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 Cimbrean."
 She trailed off, plainly expecting Yulna to engage her further in debate.

-"The other Question, Mother-Supreme....this comes to you.
+"The other Question, Mother-Supreme... this comes to you.
 The Clan of Females has determined that a permanent commune colony for the Clan should be created on the world of Cimbrean.
-We are here to ask for your assistance with the Human government to ensure it goes smoothly, and....with the Great Father to secure his blessing as well."
+We are here to ask for your assistance with the Human government to ensure it goes smoothly, and... with the Great Father to secure his blessing as well."

 Yulna sipped her tea, and tapped against the cup with one claw, thinking.